 If your brother sins against you go and tell him his fault, between you and him alone. . . .
 But if he does not listen, take one or two others with you. . . .
 If he refuses to listen . . . tell it to the church; and if he refuses to listen even to the church, let him be to you as a Gentile and a tax collector.
 (Matt.
 18:15-17)

 According to Scripture, the Church is the final court of appeal for the people of God in matters of faith, morals, and discipline.
-It is telling that since the Reformation of almost 500 years ago—a Reformation claiming sola scriptura as its formal principle—there are now over 33,000 Protestant denominations.
-In John 10:16, Jesus prophesied there would be "one flock, one shepherd."
+It is telling that since the Reformation of almost 500 years ago—a Reformation claiming sola scriptura as its formal principle—there are countless Protestant denominations.
+In John 10:16, Jesus prophesied there would be “one flock, one shepherd.”
 Reliance on sola scriptura has not been effective in establishing doctrine or authority.